Infectious Diseases

 The objective of the Human Immunodeficiency Virus (HIV) program is to use HOOKIPA’s technologies to design arenavirus vectors (Lymphocytic Choriomeningitis Virus or Pichinde Virus based) suitable for treatment, cure or prevention of HIV.
 Together with our partner Gilead Sciences, we intend to develop functional therapies for patients already infected with HIV.

-In February 2022, HOOKIPA and Gilead agreed to advance its partnered HIV program, triggering a $54 million commitment from Gilead.
+In February 2022, HOOKIPA and Gilead agreed to advance its partnered HIV program.
 HOOKIPA assumed development responsibility for the HB-500 program through the completion of a Phase 1b clinical trial; Gilead has the exclusive right for further development thereafter.
-Financial terms included a $4 million preclinical milestone, a $15 million non-refundable initiation fee and $35 million equity commitment at a premium to market price.
-If Gilead pursues further development, HOOKIPA is entitled to potential development and sales milestone payments exceeding $237 million, as well as royalties on net product sales.

 The research phase of the HIV program has been completed, and the program is now in clinical development.
-HOOKIPA aims to file the HIV program IND in 2023.
+HOOKIPA filed file the HIV program IND and received clearance from the FDA in 2023, and will begin the Phase 1 trial in 2024.